kagisearch/kagi-docs/kagi/src/settings/search.md

 ![Advanced Search Options](media/advanced_search.png)

-- **Grouped Results** - Choose wether to group search results on the page, enabled by default.
+- **Grouped Results** - Choose whether to group search results of the same domain on the page or unroll them into individual results, enabled by default.
 Here's what that looks like enabled:

 ![Grouped Results](media/grouped_results.png)